braaannigan/braaannigan.github.io/_posts/2018-01-26-bayesian_workshop.markdown

 ```
 Answer yes to any questions the installer asks.

+This command:
-This command 1) creates an environment called 'bayes', 2) sets python 3.6.1 as the
+1) creates an environment called 'bayes'
+2) sets python 3.6.1 as the python version
-python version and then 3) installs the packages listed from ipython:seaborn.
+3) installs the packages listed from ipython:seaborn.

 You can then 'activate' (switch-to) this virtual environment from
 the terminal in mac/linux with the command: